Royal Regiment of New Zealand Artillery: Vietnam War

 A rotational RNZA battery was deployed to South Vietnam during the Vietnam War.

 In 1965 the United States government committed its 173rd Airborne Brigade to South Vietnam in a combat role.
-Being part of the ANZUS pact Australia and New Zealand were asked to contribute military forces too.
+Being part of the ANZUS pact Australia and New Zealand were asked to contribute military forces as well.
 Up until this time the Australians had committed an Army training team and New Zealand had committed some non-combatant engineers.

 In response to the United States' request, the Australian government committed an infantry battalion and New Zealand committed an artillery battery.
 161 Field Battery, RNZA arrived in South Vietnam on 16 July 1965.
-The Australian infantry regiment and the New Zealand artillery battery served under operational control of the 173rd Airborne in Biên Hòa Province.
+The Australian infantry regiment and the New Zealand artillery battery served under operational control of the 173rd Airborne, from the Bien Hoa Air Base in Biên Hòa Province.
 161 Bty was attached as the third battery of the US 3rd Battalion, 319th Field Artillery Regiment.
+The battery began with base protection activities and Harassment and Interdiction (H&I) fire based on intelligence reports.
+By August the battery was deploying with Australian forces to support infantry operations, either by Australian armoured personnel carriers or by UH1B and the UH1D Iroquois helicopters.

-The battery began its first major operation on 14 September 1965.
-Sergeant Alastair John Sherwood Don and Bombardier Robert White of 161 Bty were the first New Zealand casualties of the Vietnam War when the front of their vehicle was blown up by a Vietcong command detonated mine during the initial road convoy on Operation Ben Cat.
+The New Zealand battery and the Australian infantry battalion began their first major operation with the Americans on 14 September 1965 in Operation Ben Cat.
+Sergeant Alastair John Sherwood Don and Bombardier Robert White of 161 Bty were the first New Zealand casualties of the Vietnam War when the front of their vehicle was blown up by a Vietcong command detonated mine during the initial road convoy.

+On operations New Zealand Forward Observers patrolled with U.S and Australian infantry to direct artillery fire when called upon.

-In their first year, under U.S command the battery took part in:
+In their first year, under U.S command, the battery took part in: